Serial Number

 - Course RequirementThe prerequisites for understanding the course material are college mathematics, up to and including differential equations, and basic college physics.

-- Expected weekly study hours after class
+- Expected weekly study hours before and/or after class

 - Office Hour